JupiterOne/jupiterone-alert-rules/pull_request_template.md

 - [ ] Look for hardcoded variables/parameter values in the query
 - [ ] Consider Severity for Alerts
 - [ ] Spellcheck
+- [ ] Use all caps for J1QL keywords and relationship classes
 - [ ] Upload the alerts rule pack JSON into JupiterOne to validate